-If you’ve been meaning to paint your garage floor but haven’t yet, then you need to read this for a little motivation.
-It’s not that hard to rid yourself of that dull gray, spot laden, and dusty looking eyesore in your garage.
-All it takes is a little bit of work – no prior experience necessary.
 If you can clean a floor and know how to use a paint brush and roller, then you have all the experience necessary to get the job done.
 Since you have already been thinking about it, we decided to put together a list of the 7 reasons why you should paint your garage floor.
 Read on!

 - It’s easy to keep clean.
 All it takes is a simple dust mop to run over the entire floor – that’s it!
 Since the concrete has been rendered dustless with the coating of paint, you will accumulate much less dirt on the surface and the smooth finish easily cleans up.

 - It helps to keep the inside of your home clean.
-Concrete harbors dust and dirt in its pores to be collected by shoes and bare feet.
+Concrete harbors dust and dirt in its pores which is collected by shoes and bare feet.
 With a coating of paint on the surface, that dust, dirt, and grime won’t collect on the floor because it’s so easy to keep clean.
 As a result, much less dirt gets tracked into the house, especially if you have children.

 - It is light reflective.
 One of the first things that people notice is that the garage seems to be brighter.
 Bare concrete tends to absorb light while a painted surface does a better job of reflecting it.
 As a result, the reflective light tends to brighten the garage.